 The wide range of Bairos’ artist collaborators include MacArthur “Genius” Fellowship recipient Jeremy Denk famed American pianists’ Garrick Ohlsson, and Anne-Marie McDermott, as well as guitarist Pablo Saint Villegas to name a few.
 In addition, Bairos closely collaborates with some of today’s most ground-breaking and eclectic, genre-bending composers and artists such as Academy Award Winning guitarist-composer Bryce Dessner singer-songwriter-violinist Kishi Bashi, neo-funk soul-singer Bilal, and the classical cross-over group Project Trio.
 Bairos also regularly works with multi-platinum selling singer-song-writer, Ben Folds.

-With education and outreach as core tenants of work, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents insightful and engaging music performances to schools across the Texas panhandle.
-Along with routinely coaching the Amarillo Youth Orchestras and the Greater Miami Youth Symphony, Bairos has crafted interactive programs and concerts for orchestras, including SymphonyKids, Nu Deco Ensembles Imagine Series and Carnegie Hall's Link Up that have enriched the lives of children across United States and abroad.
-Formally Associate Conductor for the Charlotte Symphony (2010-13) Bairos reached thousands of concertgoers through the broad spectrum of concerts he programmed and conducted, to include the innovative KnightSounds and heralded Pops series.
+With education and outreach as core tenants of work, Bairos passionately presents insightful and engaging music performances to schools and children across the Texas panhandle and South Florida region.
+Bairos has crafted interactive programs and concerts for orchestras, including Amarillo’s Class Act, Symphony KIds, Nu Deco Ensembles Imagine Series, and Carnegie Halls Link-Up Program which enrich the lives of tens of thousands of kids annually.
+Bairos was Associate Conductor for the Charlotte Symphony from 2010-2013 and conducted and programmed a broad spectrum of performances on every series to include the innovative KnightSounds concerts.